Cycles and Intractability in a Large Class of Aggregation Rules: A Version of Max Cut for Weighted Tournaments

-\begin{definition} The max-$kOP$ problem takes as inputs a tournament $\overrightarrow{\mathcal{H}}$ along with a function $\overrightarrow{w}$ that assigns real number weights to $\overrightarrow{\mathcal{H}}$'s arcs, and seeks an ordered $k$-partition of maximal score.
-The corresponding decision problem is defined as one would expect. \end{definition}
+If we instead interpret $\overrightarrow{w}$ as denoting the antisymmetric extension of the original weight function (see Section \ref{Preliminaries}), equation (\ref{E1}) can be rewritten as:

-Why propose this particular adaptation of max-cut for tournaments?
-For one thing, max-$kOP$ is implicit in a variety of amalgamation rules known to social choice and judgement aggregation; it is the basis for a generalization of Kemeny voting that yields these known rules as special cases (see section \ref{jkSection}).
-A second justification arises from mathematical naturality; max-$kOP$ can be shown equivalent to finding a vector (representing the $k$-chotomous weak order) that has maximal inner product with a second vector (representing the weight function $\overrightarrow{w}$).
-The equivalence will be discussed in \cite{Z2016}.
+\begin{definition} Max $k$-OP (``OP" for ``ordered partition") is the decision problem that takes as input a weighted tournament $\overrightarrow{\mathcal{H}}=(\overrightarrow{V}, \overrightarrow{E},\overrightarrow{w})$ for which $\overrightarrow{w}$ is \emph{integer}-valued, along with an integer $s$, and asks whether there exists an ordered $k$-partition with score at least $s$.
+The corresponding optimization problem seeks an ordered partition achieving maximal score. \end{definition}

-Our immediate goal is to show that max-$kOP$ is $NP$-hard for $k = 3$, but polynomial time both for $k=2$ and for arbitrary $k$ when $\overrightarrow{w}_\emph{cycle}=0$; the argument makes use of the known $NP$-hardness of max-cut, and is organized in the form of the following five results:
+Why propose this particular adaptation of \emph{max cut} for tournaments?
+For one thing, \emph{max $k$-OP} serves as the basis for a generalization (in Section \ref{jkSection}) of the Kemeny voting rule that yields a variety of aggregation rules -- rules already known to social choice and judgement aggregation -- as special cases.
+A second justification arises from mathematical naturality; solving \emph{max $k$-OP} is equivalent to finding a vector (from among those representing $k$-chotomous weak orders) that maximizes the inner product with a given, second vector (representing the weight function $\overrightarrow{w}$).
+The equivalence will be discussed by \citet{Z2018}.